Subaru-PFS/doc/services/services.rst

 For scheduled list of upcoming teleconferences for PFS technical team, the project is providing a list of scheduled teleconferences calendar at `google calendar <https://calendar.google.com/calendar/embed?src=su0pbsaull17etlj62tet5anm0%40group.calendar.google.com>`_.
+Also `meeting reminder notification service <https://pfs.ipmu.jp/notification/>`_ is provided to get reminders via phone, text (SMS), email, or push notification to your web browser.

 Services for software development at pfspipe.ipmu.jp and external
 ------